-We will show that \cf\ improves greatly upon the original \cg\ results and achieves an excellent description of the \geant\ calorimeter images in an absolute sense.
+We will show that \cf\ improves greatly upon the original \cg\ results and achieves an excellent description of the \geant\ calorimeter images.
 We will perform qualitative comparisons of average and nearest-neighbor images, as well as more quantitative comparisons of histograms of important physics features such as energies, shower widths, and sparsity.
-Finally, we will demonstrate the extremely high fidelity of \cf\ generated images using a new quantitative metric: a classifier between \geant\ and generated images.\footnote{Previous studies have focused on weaker classifier tests, such as training a classifier to distinguish between images of different particle types, and seeing if there is any difference in performance when switching out \geant\ for generated images.
-This is because the strong classifier test always distinguished the GAN vs.\ real samples with nearly 100\% accuracy~\cite{lopezpaz2018revisiting,Diefenbacher:2020rna}.} In some sense, this is the ultimate metric for generative modeling, since the optimal classifier will result in random guessing between real and generated images if and only if $p_{\mathrm{real}}(x)=p_{\mathrm{generated}}(x)$.
-We will see that the classifier can learn with essentially perfect accuracy to distinguish between \geant\ and \cg\ images, but has a much more difficult time (closer to 50\% accuracy) distinguishing between \geant\ and \cf\ images.
+Finally, we will demonstrate the extremely high fidelity of \cf\ generated images using a new quantitative metric: a binary classifier trained to distinguish \geant\ and generated images.\footnote{Previous studies have focused on weaker classifier tests, such as training a classifier to distinguish between images of different particle types, and seeing if there is any difference in performance when switching out \geant\ for generated images.
+This is because the strong classifier test always distinguished the GAN vs.\ real samples with nearly 100\% accuracy~\cite{lopezpaz2018revisiting,Diefenbacher:2020rna}.} An optimal classifier would be the ``ultimate'' metric for generative modeling, as it would be the most powerful test of $p_{\mathrm{real}}(x)$ vs.\ $p_{\mathrm{generated}}(x)$ by the Neyman-Pearson lemma, resulting in random guessing between real and generated images if and only if $p_{\mathrm{real}}(x)=p_{\mathrm{generated}}(x)$.
+Of course, given finite training data and model capacity, any real-life classifier will be suboptimal.
+We will see plenty of evidence of this suboptimality: in the fact that our classifier scores will depend on preprocessing, data representation and model architecture.
+Nevertheless, we believe even an approximately optimal classifier metric can be a very informative metric for generative model quality that provides a unique window into the multivariate correlations between features in a high-dimensional phase space.
+All in all, we will see that our trained classifier can learn with essentially perfect accuracy to distinguish between \geant\ and \cg\ images, but has a much more difficult time distinguishing between \geant\ and \cf\ images.

 We believe deep generative modeling with normalizing flows offers the following advantages over GAN-based simulations: \begin{itemize}